 The statement of financial status are kept for 6 years.

 In addition to the analysis of the statements, the provisions of the Act on National Revenue Administration provide for the possibility to review the statements.
 The analysis of statements consists in comparing the statement submitted in a given year with statements made previously and checking information in available databases.
-Control of statments is a set of activities consisting in checking the status of the declared property with the status of assets in available databases, comparing the submitted declarations and performing other activities for this purpose.
+Control of statements is a set of activities consisting in checking the status of the declared property with the status of assets in available databases, comparing the submitted declarations and performing other activities for this purpose.
 The basis for carrying out the asset analysis is own information, external information and routine checks.
 The basis for carrying out an asset control is an application informing about irregularities.
 If irregularities are found in the submitted declarations, the competent law enforcement authorities shall be notified of the suspicion of committing a crime or a decision shall be issued.

 In addition, the Law on Civil Service implements also some rules in this regards, among others: